 However, all of these are not only highly specialized, but also extreme examples.
 Only very few SMEs can afford to collaborate directly with magazines on editorials.
 For smaller blogs, however, it's a very different story: Here, the highly specialized audience pays off, because you know who you're reaching and your content appears not as advertising but as organic content.

 The reach of a landing page is also particularly relevant because you can reach particularly relevant target groups by promoting your content natively.
 This means more impact for your advertising, but also more expressiveness for your placement.
 They benefit from the fact that the media landscape is becoming increasingly divided between smaller content creators and blogs, so that everyone can find their exact niche.

 But there are also traps lurking for native advertisers: many dubious sites also use the tactic, especially in recommendation widgets clickbait and salacious articles can be found in abundance.
 So make sure you pay attention to the quality of your placement in order to be presented in the right environment.

 The easiest way for SMEs to use native advertising is therefore via professional platforms such as LinkedIn or Outbrain implement.
 This allows you to easily maintain control over quality while benefiting from ease of implementation.

 Reach your customers organically

 It's not just the supplemented reach that Native Advertising brings to your business, but also the fundamentally different way of interpreting what advertising can and should actually do.
-Native ads are an opportunity for businesses to really provide creative content for customers, users and interested parties.
+Native placed ads are an opportunity for companies to really provide creative content for customers, users and interested parties.
 This should not only superficially address the audience, but in the best case also content.